y-scope/log-archival-bench/Methodology.md

 ## Queries

-For our search performance use the following sets of queries.
-At the moment we only query the MongoDB dataset, but we plan to do further benchmarking of queries on the other datasets.
+For search performance, we use the following query set.
+Currently, only the MongoDB dataset is queried, but we plan to benchmark the other datasets in the future.
 For each dataset that we query you’ll find a table with English explanations of each query and an example of the query in SQL.
 Since each tool may use a different query language you can find a table containing a link to the queries formatted for use in each tool.

 ### MongoDB